 There are marae at Ōrongomai (Upper Hutt) and Waiwhetū (Lower Hutt).
 The meeting house at Waiwhetū, known as Arohanui Ki Te Tangata (‘goodwill to all people’), was opened in 1960 on Te Āti Awa tribal land.
 It was the fulfilment of the leader Īhaia Puketapu’s vision that a meeting house be built there to symbolise reconciliation between the races.
 The building held ornate carvings from the meeting house at the 1940 Centennial Exhibition at Rongotai.

-Takapūwāhia marae in Porirua is on the Ngāti Toa tribe’s land in Elsdon.
+Takapūwāhia marae in Porirua is on the Ngāti Toarangatira tribe’s land in Elsdon.
 It features the ornately carved meeting house Toa Rangatira.
 There is also an intertribal marae, Maraeroa, in eastern Porirua.

 Opened in 1974, Tapu Te Ranga marae in Island Bay was Wellington’s first urban marae.
 It was founded by Bruce Stewart to cater for homeless and unemployed young Māori.
 Here they learned work skills and Māori customs.
-Up to 10,000 people visit the centre each year.
-Many are school children, experiencing their first contact with Māori culture.
+Up to 10,000 people visited the centre each year until its main building was destroyed by fire in June 2019.
+Many were schoolchildren experiencing their first contact with Māori culture.

 New Zealand’s first university marae was Te Herenga Waka, opened at Victoria University of Wellington in 1986.